 3. They have serious team spirit.
 Both boys and girls play sports, but I have to put this on the boy list because there is something about watching a team of 8-year-old dudes run for their lives and play their hearts out on the basketball court that makes a mum’s heart burst.
 All that locker-room brotherhood you see in college and pro leagues – the back-slapping, butt-smacking, and high-fiving — starts here in childhood.
 My sons are currently on a basketball team with a handful of their best buddies and there is nothing I like more than watching them all do their version of The Happy Dance when the team sinks a basket.

 2. It's awesome to watch them with the big boys…their dads.
-Our elementary school holds a Pinewood Derby race each year and for several months beforehand, my husband locks himself in his workshop with the boys to work on creating their Winning Race Car.
+Our primary school holds a Pinewood Derby race each year and for several months beforehand, my husband locks himself in his workshop with the boys to work on creating their Winning Race Car.
 I don't know what goes on behind closed doors, but I can tell you it involves power tools, lead weights, adhesives, airbrushing, and specialized tools whose names I can't pronounce.

 1. Mum will always be Girl #1.
 This year, the night before Valentine’s Day, one of my sons called me into his bedroom and said, "Mom, I have a question… I want you to be my Valentine… would you?"
 Yes.
 Forever.